KrysB4k/Plugin_ParticleSystem/README.md

 ## 4. How to use this plugin?
 This plugin is very robust and its usage cannot be explained in a single paragraph of text.
-A dedicated series of manuals explaining how to use it were created.
-They are being written an will be gradually updated with more contents in future releases.
-Each plugin release comes bundled with a copy of the manual available at the time of the release (in the **Manual** subfolder).
+A dedicated series of manuals explaining how to use it was created.
+These manuals are being written an will be gradually updated with more contents in future releases.
+Each plugin release comes bundled with a copy of the manual available at the time of the release (in the **Manual** folder).
 However, the most up-to-date version will be hosted online as a GitHub Pages website, under this link: [Online Plugin Manual](https://krysb4k.github.io/ParticleManual/index.html)

-How you use this plugin depends on whether you intend to script your own effects in Lua, or use effects shared by other users.
+How you should use this plugin depends on whether you intend to script your own effects in Lua, or use effects shared by other users.

 ### 4.1 Using effects made by others
 To learn how to import existing **effect modules** into your TRLE project, follow the [**Builder Path**](https://krysb4k.github.io/ParticleManual/builder/BuilderIntro.html) in the manual.
 It describes the basic usage of the plugin for builder who will not code custom effects.
 Because this is a rather simple process, it is a short read, consisting of 4 pages in total.
 Once you finish the **Builder Path** and you want to try your strengths in coding custom effects, you can check out the **Coder Path**.